-The units of analysis are either articles/online-documents or actor-frame sequences.
+The units of analysis are either articles/online-documents/thematic sections of political documents or actor-frame sequences.

-Level 1: Articles/documents:
+Level 1: Articles/online-documents/thematic section(s) of political documents:

-Articles or online documents are defined as separate entities with a headline.
+Articles, online documents or thematic sections of political documents are defined as separate entities with a headline.